 Sister Agatha:

-former investigative journalist, now one of the extern sisters, the
+former investigative journalist, now one of the extern

-Thurlo
+and David Thurlo

-Albert Edward (Bertie): Prince of Wales, in England, by Peter Lovesey
+Prince of Wales, in England, by Peter

 Dame Averilla:

-the infirmaress at the Benedictine abbey near Shaftesbury in 12th century
+infirmaress at the Benedictine abbey near Shaftesbury

-Norman England by Barbara
+in 12th century Norman England, by Barbara

 Reichmuth Geisler